xmanolos/appa-browser/.github/CONTRIBUTING.md

 If you want to have test data to see how the application works without having to worry about the connection, you can do this with the instructions below.

 If you use [Docker](https://www.docker.com/), do:
+1. Access the clone folder.
+2. Run: `docker-compose -f db-browser-test.yml up -d`
-1. Open your `.env` file.
+3. Open your `.env` file.
-2. Set it to point to the test containers (created at the same time as the application containers).
-The connection information for these is contained in the `docker-compose.yml` file.
+4. Set it to point to the test containers.
+The connection information for these is contained in the `docker-compose-test.yml` file.

 Otherwise, do:
 1. Create a [PostgreSQL](https://www.postgresql.org/) or [MySQL](https://www.mysql.com/) database (or both).